ansible/awx/docs/docsite/rst/userguide/job_slices.rst

 .. warning::

 	Any job that intends to orchestrate across hosts (rather than just applying changes to individual hosts) should not be configured as a slice job.
-Any job that does, may fail, and |at| will not attempt to discover or account for playbooks that fail when run as slice jobs.
+Any job that does, may fail, and AWX will not attempt to discover or account for playbooks that fail when run as slice jobs.

 .. _ug_job_slice_execution: